-Our services include financial arrangements before and during marriage and on separation or divorce or termination of registered civil partnerships.
+We can advise on a potentially fair outcome.
+We also draft pre-marriage agreements and cohabitation agreements.
+We advise on financial arrangements before and during marriage and on separation or divorce or termination of registered civil partnerships.
 We also assist couples living together in long- term relationships and often the complex range of legal remedies arising from breakdown of relationship.
-We advise on what is a potentially a fair outcome.
-We also draft pre-marriage agreements and cohabitation contracts.

 Our main concern is to conduct robust negotiation but ensure an appropriate settlement is expedited, to avoid ongoing costs.
 Where there are children, their welfare will be a critical consideration.

 For a fair settlement, there must be a clear picture of the assets.
 This process is called financial disclosure.
 Both Partners must make a full and frank disclosure of their financial position before negotiation via solicitors.
-Once the assets are known, and values agreed, a fair settlement may be determined, subject to your personal instructions and indeed formal approval.
+Once the assets are known, and values agreed, a fair settlement may be determined, subject to your personal instructions and indeed formal approval by the court.

 We believe in engaging in early neutral evaluation, with a view to resolving financial issues, without the need for formal determination by a court.
 There will however always, realistically, be cases where it is impossible to avoid court proceedings, in order to achieve an appropriate financial settlement.